How To Write An Exceptional Meta Description for SEO

 It looks like spam, and today’s searchers are accustomed to spotting spam.
 It won’t get clicked, and won’t serve its purpose.

-Duplicate meta descriptions on different pages might save time, but it can appear to search engines as though those pages contain the same content, even if they have unique titles and unique content.
-Avoid this practice when you can.
+Duplicate meta descriptions on different pages might save time, but it can appear to search engines as though those pages contain the same content, even if they have unique titles and unique copy.
+Avoid this practice at all costs.
 If you are working with tons of custom post types, trying using the Yoast meta description template so you can customize the basic variables to craft a custom template meta description without having to re-write a new one every single time.

 Not all pages need something custom, and when you don’t have something custom in place, search engines will do their best to pull out the most relevant information for the user.
-Or at the very least, they will pull the first 160 characters on the page.
+At the very least, they will pull the first 160 characters on the page.

-Just as how you wouldn’t want to run the same ad for years on end, you don’t want to just write a meta description and then forget about it.
+Just as you wouldn’t want to run the same ad for years on end, you don’t want to just write a meta description and then forget about it.
 In organic search, it is one of the first impressions you make on a user, so keep up with it, test things out, and find out what works best for you and your audience.
+When you conduct a content audit, include reviews of all SEO titles and meta descriptions to reflect current keyword strategy, business goals, and branding.

 Want your website to attract as much search traffic as possible?
 Check out Why Organic Traffic Matters (and How to Get It)!